-- 10.1 When a conflict with a suitability decision or a source conclusion occurs, the conflict and any resulting discussion or actions will be documented by the analysts in the case notes. - 10.2 No analyst shall be forced or coerced into agreeing with or writing a report in support of a conclusion with which they disagree. - 10.3 Conflict resolution may be required when analysts disagree on a suitability decision (suitable for comparison/IRD) or a source conclusion.
-Options for conflict resolution include: resolution through discussion among the conflicting analysts; blind verification, or consensus opinion. - 10.3.1 When a verifier does not agree with the conclusion of the assigned analyst, they will email the following information to the Discipline Lead (Case #, Latent #, Analyst Conclusion, Verifier Conclusion).
-This information should be reported at the point they are ready to route the case back to the original analyst for re-examination. - 10.3.2 The Discipline Lead will track and analyze this "verification discrepancy data" periodically and report the findings back to the section.
-Long term generation of this data will provide information on how frequently analysts ultimately arrive at a conclusion that differs from the one that was first put forward, but may also be examined for other intra or inter-analyst trends. - 10.4 Re-examination/Consultation The original analyst and verifier should attempt to resolve the conflict via re-examination and/or discussion with one another in an attempt to arrive at a mutually agreed upon conclusion that is supported by the observed data. - 10.4.1 If agreement is achieved, the conflict resolution process concludes, and documentation is added to the case file. - 10.4.2 If an agreement is not achieved, the disagreement is noted in the case file and the conflict may be elevated for a blind verification (analysts should refrain from imparting case or latent specific information to other analysts until a blind verifier has been assigned) or to the Discipline Lead for a panel consensus opinion. - 10.5 Blind Verification in this context is the independent examination of one or more friction ridge impressions by another analyst who is provided no, or limited, contextual information, and has no expectation or knowledge of the determinations or conclusions of the original analysts.
+- 10.1 When a conflict with a suitability decision or a source conclusion occurs, the conflict and any resulting discussion or actions will be documented by the examiners in the case notes. - 10.1.1 Documentation should include conclusions for all examiners, mark-ups of observed data used to support all examiner decisions, dates, and outcomes of discussions between examiners, dates of any changes in suitability decisions or source conclusions, and documentation of case re-assignment. - 10.2 No examiner shall be forced or coerced into agreeing with or writing a report in support of a conclusion with which they disagree. - 10.3 Conflict resolution may be required when examiners disagree on a suitability decision (suitable for comparison/IRD) or a source conclusion.
+Options for conflict resolution include: remediating interaction, blind verification, or consensus opinion. - 10.3.1 When a verifier does not agree with the conclusion of the assigned examiner, the verifier will document the date and their conclusion in the verification notes portion of ILIMS.
+They will then email the following information to the Discipline Lead (Case #, Latent #, Examiner Conclusion, Verifier Conclusion).
+This information should be reported at the point they are ready to route the case back to the original examiner for reexamination. - 10.3.2 The Discipline Lead will track and analyze this "verification discrepancy data" periodically and report the findings back to the section.
+Long term generation of this data will provide information on how frequently examiners ultimately arrive at a conclusion that differs from the one that was first put forward but may also be examined for other intra or inter-examiner trends. - 10.4 Remediation Interaction The original examiner and verifier should attempt to resolve conflicting suitability decisions or source conclusions via substantive discussion in an attempt to arrive at a mutually agreed upon decision or conclusion that is best supported by the observed data. - 10.4.1 If agreement is achieved, the conflict resolution process concludes, and documentation is added to the case file. - 10.4.2 If an agreement is not achieved, the disagreement is noted in the case file and the conflict may be elevated for a blind verification (examiners should